utolee90/tciTransformer/README.md

 - Time-Series-Library (https://github.com/thuml/Time-Series-Library)
 - lucidrains (https://github.com/lucidrains/iTransformer)

-This work was also supported by Ant Group through the CCF-Ant Research Fund.
+This work was also supported by NRF fund through the CCF-Ant Research Fund.

 ## Contact

 If you have any questions or want to use the code, feel free to contact:
-* Yong Liu (liuyong21@mails.tsinghua.edu.cn)
-* Haoran Zhang (z-hr20@mails.tsinghua.edu.cn)
+* Lee, Yohan (utopiamath@yonsei.ac.kr)